sunyolo/CGMega.github.io/test_long/folder2-Tutorial/README.md

 ## 1. How to prepare input data

 We recommend getting started with CGMega using the provided demo dataset.
 When you want to apply CGMega to your own multi-omics dataset, please refer to the following tutorials to learn how to prepare input data.

-Overall, the input data consists of two parts: the graph, constructed from PPI and the node feature including compressed Hi-C features, SNVs, CNVs frequencies and epigenetic densities.
+Overall, the input data consists of two parts: the graph, constructed from PPI and the node feature including condensed Hi-C features, SNVs, CNVs frequencies and epigenetic densities.

  If you are unfamiliar with CGMega, you may start with our data used in the paper to save your time.
 For MCF7 cell line, K562 cell line and AML patients, the input data as well as their label information are uploaded [here](https://github.com/NBStarry/CGMega/tree/main/data).
-If you start with any one from these data, you can skip the step 1 about _How to prepare input data_.
+If you start with any one from these data, you can skip the _step 1_ about _How to prepare input data_.
+ The following steps from 1.1~1.3 can be found in our source code [data_preprocess_cv.py](https://github.com/NBStarry/CGMega/blob/main/data_preprocess_cv.py)).
  ```note
 The labels should be collected yourself if you choose analyze your own data.
  ```

 #### 1.1 Hi-C data embedding